Search

 Main applicable legislation

 These products are governed mainly by the Toy Safety Directive (2009/48/EC) (also available in Chinese).
 The Directive lays down the safety criteria that all toys must meet before they can be marketed in the EU.
 Toys must comply with the essential safety requirements set out in this Directive.
-More specific details can be found here.
+Guidance and more specific details can be found on the European Commission’s website and in the following documents:

 NB: For toys, certificates are only recommended, as well as involving a third-party laboratory in the conformity assessment excluding exceptional cases (if the manufacturer doesn’t follow the harmonised standards).